 3. High Lamb Survival

-Aim to wean 150% of lambs.
-Lamb survival starts with ewe survival and with 36years of no shepherding at lambing an easy lambing type of ewe has evolved.
+Lamb survival starts with ewe survival and with 40 years of no shepherding at lambing an easy lambing type of ewe has evolved.
 Survival of the lamb is lowly heritable, with the environmental effects being huge, however there are differences between sire lines which can be exploited.

 4. Easy Care Sheep

 Easy care = low labour input.
-This covers a whole range of areas, from breeding free moving sheep that muster easily on hill country, to lambing ewes without having to do a lambing beat, to dag scoring and culling daggy sheep, reducing drenching levels... the list goes on.
+This covers a whole range of areas, from breeding free moving sheep that muster easily on hill country, to lambing ewes without having to do a lambing beat, to dag scoring and culling daggy sheep, reducing drenching levels, DNA testing for footrot resistance... the list goes on.

 6. Higher Yielding Lambs

 Through the use of eye muscle scanning over a number of years we have been able to breed a heavily muscled sheep, which we believe goes hand in hand with breeding tougher sheep.
-With our continued involvement with Romeny progreny trials over the past six years we have been able to compare performance with other breeders and share proven genetics.
+With our continued involvement with Romney progeny trials over the past eight years we have been able to compare performance with other breeders and share proven genetics.

 9. Sheep with Immunity to Worms